helinakdogan/helinakdogan/README.md

 # 👩🏻‍💻 about me
 🟣 Hi there!
 My name is Helin.
-I'm a computer science student who is eager to learn new technologies<br>🟣 I’m currently learning front-end web development.<br>🟣Also, I'm highly interested in web3.0 and blockchain technologies.
+I'm a computer science student who is eager to learn new technologies<br>🟣 I’m currently learning front-end web development.<br>🟣 Also, I'm highly interested in web3.0 and blockchain technologies.

 # 🌐 socials